Kenza-AI/sagify/docs/index.md

 ### Step 1: Clone Machine Learning demo repository

-You're going to clone and train a Machine Learning codebase to train a classifer for the Iris data set.
+You're going to clone and train a Machine Learning codebase to train a classifier for the Iris data set.

 Clone repository:

     git clone https://github.com/Kenza-AI/sagify-demo.git

 Create environment:

-    make create_environment
+    mkvirtualenv -p python3.7 sagify-demo

+or

+    mkvirtualenv -p python3.8 sagify-demo

 Don't forget to activate the virtualenv after the creation of environment by executing `workon sagify-demo`.